 The history of the friends of the Palace of Versailles

-Founded in 1907 to address the alarming deterioration of the Palace of Versailles and the two Trianons, la Société des Amis de Versailles was officially recognized as an "utilité publique" in 1913.
+Founded in 1907 to address the alarming deterioration of the Palace of Versailles and the two Trianons, la Société des Amis de Versailles is a non profit organization, which was officially recognized as an "utilité publique" in 1913.
 Over a hundred years later, the foundation continues its work under its current president, the baron Roland de l’Espée

 Over five thousand members strong, the Society advances its central missions— to restore and enhance the palace, its surrounding park, and its collections—with the utmost enthusiasm and sensitivity.
 Thanks to the invaluable support of its “sister” organizations, the American Friends of Versailles and the European Friends of Versailles, the Society extends its reach abroad as well as in France, continuing a long legacy of international collaboration at the palace.